JBetz/clap/README.md

 On Linux, it builds and runs, but I haven't been able to test the audio output since I'm using WSL which doesn't support audio.

-On Windows, the executable build fails but all the modules can be loaded in GHCI.
-However, beyond the first few FFI calls it fails with an access violation error that is likely an issue with the Windows runtime.
+On Windows, the executable build fails but all the modules can be loaded in GHCI and run from there.

 ## Modules